TechGoal/myprojects/README.md

 # myprojects
-This is the list of the projects I have worked on as a student
+This is the list of the projects I have worked on as a beginner and as Backend Developer.

 ## Education